 - Female-founded: Created by Morgane Sézalory, with a majority-female team.

-Sézane Sizing Review: Can Curvy Women Wear It?
+Sézane Sizing Review for Curvy Women

 Sézane Shoes Review